brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [chill metal](spell_dir/chillMetal#_chill-metal_ or _ [ice storm](spell_dir/iceStorm#_ice-storm)_
+Craft Magic Arms and Armor, _ [chill metal](spells/chillMetal#_chill-metal)_ or _ [ice storm](spell_dir/iceStorm#_ice-storm)_

 Furious

 **Price** +1 bonus; **Aura** moderate enchantment; **CL** 8th; **Weight** —

 This special ability can only be placed on melee weapons.
 A furious weapon serves as a focus for its wielder's anger.
 When the wielder is raging or under the effect of a rage spell, the weapon's enhancement bonus is +2 better than normal.
 If the wielder has a rage power that gives a skill bonus while raging (such as raging climber, raging leaper, or raging swimmer), the wielder gains an enhancement bonus to that skill whenever the weapon is wielded or held in her hand, even when she is not raging.
-This bonus is equal to the enhancement bonus of the weapon (and also includes the +2 if the wielder is raging.
+This bonus is equal to the enhancement bonus of the weapon (and also includes the +2 if the wielder is raging).

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [rage](spell_dir/rage#_rage)_
+Craft Magic Arms and Armor, _ [rage](spells/rage#_rage)_

 Furyborn

 **Price** +2 bonus; **Aura** moderate enchantment; **CL** 7th; **Weight** —

 This special ability can only be placed on melee weapons.
 A _furyborn_ weapon draws power from the anger and frustration the wielder feels when battling foes that refuse to die.
-Each time the wielder damages an opponent with the weapon, its enhancement bonus increases by +1 when making attacks against that opponent (to a maximum total enhancement bonus of +5.
+Each time the wielder damages an opponent with the weapon, its enhancement bonus increases by +1 when making attacks against that opponent (to a maximum total enhancement bonus of +5).
 This extra enhancement bonus goes away if the opponent dies, the wielder uses the weapon to attack a different creature, or 1 hour passes.

 Construction Requirements

 **Cost** +2 bonus

-Craft Magic Arms and Armor, _ [rage](spell_dir/rage#_rage_
+Craft Magic Arms and Armor, _ [rage](spell_dir/rage#_rage)_

 Ghost Touch